Hosseinadeli/hosseinadeli.github.io/index.md

 #### News - Updates
 ---

+June 2024 - Our work on *The attentive reconstruction of objects facilitates robust object recognition* was published in **PLOS Computational Biology**  [[link](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1012159)]

 June 2024 - Gave a presentation at Amirkabir (Tehran Polytechnic) university in **Farsi** on our work on predicting brain activity with transformers. [[talk on youtube](https://youtu.be/JP1-6KrPuFY)]

 May 2024 - Presented our work on object grouping at VSS 2024 and at our symposium **Using deep networks to re-imagine object-based attention and perception**.